-This is a complete list of all Registered Student Organizations.
+This is a complete list of all Recognized Student Organizations.
 Individual organization websites are linked as available and updates are the responsibility of the student organization.
-Organizations are removed from this list only if they have not registered with our office for at least 2 consecutive years.

 Sorted Alphabetically | Sorted by Category